azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     ![The Live Chat window displays, showing that it is connected to the chat service.](media/image108.png 'Live Chat window')

-6. Open another browser instance.
-(You could try this from your mobile device.)
+6. Open another browser instance (You could try this from your mobile device)

-7. Enter another username, and Select Join.
+7. Enter another username, and Select Join

 8. From either session, fill in the Chat text box and select Send.
 You can try using @ and \# too, just to seed some text for search.

     ![The Live Chat window shows a chat going on between two users.](media/image109.png 'Live Chat window')

-9. You can join with as many sessions as you want.
-(The Hotel Lobby is basically a public chat room.)
+9. You can join with as many sessions as you want (The Hotel Lobby is basically a public chat room)

 ## Exercise 5: Add intelligence